olmallet81/URT/README.md

 ```
 $ python setup.py build_ext --inplace
 ```
-Before running the Python code export URT C++ shared library path with the command:
+Before running the Python code export the URT C++ shared library path (if you did not add this path already to the .bashrc file) with the command:
 ```
 $ export LD_LIBRARY_PATH=/path/to/URT/lib:$LD_LIBRARY_PATH
 ```